 Perhaps the most noticeable difference between a conforming and a jumbo loan is the interest rate.
 Rates for jumbo loans will typically be a little higher than those reserved for conforming loans.
 In addition, jumbo loans can ask for a greater down payment compared to the minimum down payment of 3% with conforming loan programs.

 Most jumbo loans ask for at least a 20% down payment depending on the bank, broker, or lender.
 If you consider a home listed in Austin for $1.5 million, a 20% down payment equals $300,000.
 There are even jumbo lenders who ask for a down payment of 25% or even more depending on how the loan amount.

-However, there are new special jumbo loan programs in 2017 that do not ask for a 20 or 30% down payment.
-Some jumbo programs are now available to accept a 10% down payment or even a 5 percent down if the borrowers loan amount is below 1 mil.
-For example, let’s say a home is listed at $1.5 million and the buyers want to make a 10% down payment and not 20%.
+However, there are new programs in 2024 that do not require a 20% down payment.
+Some jumbo programs are now available with only a 10% or even a 5% down payment if the borrower’s loan amount is below $2.0m.
+For example, let’s say a home is listed at $1 million and the buyers want to make a 10% down payment and not 20%.
 The lender will approve two loans simultaneously, a first mortgage and a second mortgage.
-This is commonly known as a 80/10/10 loan structure.
+This is commonly known as a “piggyback” 80/10/10 loan structure.

 The first mortgage will typically be issued at the conforming loan limit.
 Keeping the primary first mortgage at the conforming loan limit will eliminate the need for monthly mortgage insurance PMI.
 This will also ensure the home buyer can take advantage of the lower conventional loan interest rates on their primary first mortgage.
 The lender will also issue a second mortgage for the difference of up to 90% loan to value, so the buyers will come to the closing table with a 10% down payment in addition to the funds needed for closing costs.